Flag Counter Hú-siânn kū-sū 府城舊事

 Tâi-lâm sī tsi̍t-ê hó-sóo-tsāi.
 Sui-jiân kau-thong bô Tâi-pak hiah hong-piān, tshī-tsháu mā bô Tánn-káu hiah huân-îng, tān-sī Tâi-lâm ū li̍k-sú, ū bûn-huà, koh ū hó tsiah ê tiám-sim-tànn kap tsin-kāu ê lîn-tsîng-bī.
 Jua̍h--lâng àm-sī-á kiânn kuè Tâi-lâm ê hāng-á tiānn-tiānn ē phīnn tio̍h tshiûnn-á lāi pue--kuè-lâi ê hue-phang.
 Khuànn tio̍h lōo-pinn ê ting-hué-lang tō tsai-iánn ū bí-ko, sù-sîn-thng á-sī tànn-á-mī thang-tsia̍h--ah.
 Kuânn--lâng àm-mê, ū-tang-sî-á mā ah-koh ē-tàng thiann tio̍h bē bí-ni kap hīng-lîn-tê ê pî-á-siann.
 Tsin-tsē guā-tē-lâng tī hú-siânn tuà--kuè liáu-āu lóng m̄-kam puann--tshut-khì.
 Tshin-tshiūnn guá án-ne tuà-kú tō piàn tsò tsiànn-káng ê Tâi-lâm-lâng--ah.

-My old memory of Tainan City
+My Old Memory of Tainan City

 In Taiwanese, we say "It-hú, Jī-lo̍k, Sann-báng-kah."
 "It-hú" refers to old Tainan city.
 In 1949, I was born in the "Pillar Phop" a small lane opposite the Tainan Confucian Temple.
 Because I have lived in Tainan since I was a child, I remember many old things about Tainan.